Thursday, December 24, 2009

 One of the most frustrating parts of this whole "mobile lube" idea is having the correct oil filter you need for jobs.
 It drives me crazy when I have to pack everything up and go to the auto parts store several miles away because I either a) did not have the right filter I needed or b) brought the wrong filter.
 You will find that this is going to happen quite often.

-going to need some type of shelving units in your oil change van.
+If you do not already you are going to need some type of shelving units in your oil change van.
 Mine already came with them and so do several others if you get yours already pre-made.

 Here are the filters you need to have in your vehicle.
 If you get the following oil filters you will be prepared to do 92% of the passenger vehicles you come across.
 I put them in order of popularity.